flopicot/JMSSandbox/readme.md

     </subsystem>

 ### Use JDBC persistence / Datasource instead of the default file journal mode
+Warning: on huge queue (near 30 000 little byte messages), artemis try to activate pagination and fails to do this on mysql backend.
+It works on standard file persistence.

 #### Configure the database driver and the datasource (standalone.xml)